Metastruct/map-compiling-toolkit/extras/hammerplusplus_2013mp/README.txt

 If not found, it copies the normal game configuration.
 Keep this in mind when following any tutorials.

+HLMV++ comes bundled with the download, it is optional and not required for Hammer++ to work.

 --- Uninstallation ---
 To uninstall, simply delete the hammerplusplus.exe
 You can also optionally delete the hammerplusplus folder, but this will remove all saved settings for Hammer++.